sequenceiq/slider/src/site/markdown/cluster/specification.md

       }
     },

-This approach allows extra statistics sections to be added (perhaps by providers), without any changes to the toplevel section.
+`/statistics/cluster` provides aggregate statistics for the entire cluster.

+Under `/statistics/roles` MUST come an entry for each role in the cluster.

+All simple values in statistics section are integers.

-### Proposed:  `/clientProperties` continues return Key-val pairs
+### `/clientProperties`

-The `/clientProperties` section will remain, with key-val pairs of type string, the expectation being this is where providers can insert specific single attributes for client applications.
+The `/clientProperties` section contains key-val pairs of type string, the expectation being this is where providers can insert specific single attributes for client applications.